Search for massive, long-lived particles in events with displaced vertices and displaced muons in $pp$ collisions at $\sqrt{s}=13.6$ TeV with the ATLAS experiment: Results

 A statistical analysis is performed to derive upper limits on the visible cross-section of final states with \acp{DV} and displaced muons, and to interpret the results in terms of upper limits on the production cross-sections of the benchmark models described in \cref{sec:samples}.
 The reduced invariant mass of the \ac{DV}, $\mDVred = \mDV / \Delta R_{\mathrm{max}}$, where $\Delta R_{\mathrm{max}}$ is the largest angular separation between any pair of \ac{DV}-associated tracks, is used as the fitting observable.
 The average angular separation is typically smaller for signal than for background events, providing additional discrimination over \mDV alone.
 In events with more than one signal-like \ac{DV}, only the vertex with the highest \mDVred value is considered.
 The best sensitivity to a broad range of signal benchmark models is achieved with three bins in \SRfar, with boundaries at $\mDVred = \SI{10}{\GeV}$ and $\mDVred =$\SI{13}{\GeV}, and two bins in \SRnear, with a boundary at $\mDVred = \SI{15}{\GeV}$.
 The \mDVred distributions with this binning in the two signal regions are shown in \cref{fig:control_plots_SR}, overlaid with one example signal benchmark.

-The limit extraction is done with the profile likelihood method as implemented in the \AtlasMC{RooFit}, \AtlasMC{HistFactory} and \AtlasMC{TRExFitter} frameworks~\cite{Rolke:2004mj,RooFit,HistFactory,TRExFitter}.
+The limit extraction is done with the profile likelihood method as implemented in the \AtlasMC{RooFit}, \AtlasMC{HistFactory} and \AtlasMC{TRExFitter} frameworks~\cite{Rolke_2004,RooFit,HistFactory,TRExFitter}.
 The signal strength serves as the parameter of interest, while nuisance parameters account for systematic uncertainties in the signal and background predictions and are constrained by Gaussian priors.
 The likelihood combines Poisson terms for the event yields in the signal regions and in the regions used to derive the background estimates, to which the \acp{TF} are applied.
-Upper limits at 95\% \ac{CL} are derived using the \CLs method~\cite{Read:2002hq,Junk:1999kv}, profiling the nuisance parameters to obtain limits on the signal strength.
+The sensitivity of the analysis is primarily limited by the available data statistics, with systematic uncertainties having a subdominant impact.
+Consequently, any potential residual mismodelling effects between data and simulation for these exotic signatures have a very limited influence on the final results.
+Upper limits at 95\% \ac{CL} are derived using the \CLs method~\cite{Read:2002hq,Junk_1999}, profiling the nuisance parameters to obtain limits on the signal strength.
 For the \ac{RPV} interpretations, the likelihood fit incorporates the binned distributions of the discriminating variable, \mDVred, to enhance sensitivity across the benchmark models.

 Model-independent 95\% \ac{CL} upper limits on the visible cross-section, $\langle\sigma A\epsilon\rangle$, for final states containing at least one \ac{DV} and at least one displaced muon are obtained from counting experiments performed separately in \SRfar and \SRnear.
 In each region, progressively tighter selections are formed by increasing the minimum $\mDVred$ threshold through the exclusion of one bin at a time.
 Limits are derived from ensembles of pseudo-experiments using the \CLs method. \Cref{tab:model_indep_limits} summarises the total background predictions, observed yields, and the resulting $\langle\sigma A\epsilon\rangle^{95}_{\mathrm{obs}}$ for each selection, and the corresponding observed and expected upper limits on the number of signal events.
 The most stringent cross-section limits are obtained when only the highest-$\mDVred$ bin of \SRfar\ or \SRnear\ is considered.
 The limits on the visible cross-section are of the same order of magnitude as those obtained in the ATLAS Run-2 search for \acp{DV} and displaced muon tracks~\cite{SUSY-2018-33}, but derived in a different fiducial volume.